ISA1716/GeoFS-GPWS-Alarms-and-Callouts/README.md

 Known issues:*
 *I don't know if these issues are issues for everyone or if it's just my Chromebook not wanting to work.

-1. Sink Rate alarm doesn't work.
-2. Overspeed alarm doesn't work.
+1. Overspeed alarm doesn't work.
 If there are any more issues that I should know, please open the issue in https://github.com/tylerbmusic/GeoFS-GPWS-Callouts/issues.
 He made the actual code, I'll also open an issue tab on the same link for the issues listed above.
 When they are fixed, the userscript in this repository will be edited accordingly.

+Extra Notes:
+1. Ignore the Sink Rate Pull Up alarm, I'm switching it to just 'Pull Up' because the alarm only goes off when pitched down.
+I'll Rename Sink Rate Pull Up to 'SCRAP FILE'.